e-gov/DHX-adapter/docs/GUIDE.md

 ##Known issues (dependency conflicts)

-In case **axiom-dom** or **axis2-saaj** are used in Java classpath, the XML marshalling/unmarshalling will not work properly - attachments remain empty.
+In case **axiom-dom** or **axis2-saaj** are in Java classpath, the XML marshalling/unmarshalling will not work properly (attachments remain empty).
 It is known JAXB issue.

-It is recommended to remove these libraries from within Java classpath.
+It is recommended to remove these libraries from Java classpath.

-With Maven, if third library (for axample axis2-codegen) depends on these, it could be done like this:
+With Maven, if third library (for axample axis2-codegen) depends on these, it could be removed like this:

 ```xml
 	<dependency>